libvips/libvips/doc/binding.md

 # Documentation

-You can generate searchable docs from a <code>.gir</code> (the thing that is built from scanning libvips and which in turn turn the typelib is made from) with <command>g-ir-doc-tool</command>, for example:
+You can generate searchable docs from a `.gir` (the thing that is built from scanning libvips and which in turn turn the typelib is made from) with `g-ir-doc-tool`, for example:

 ```bash
 $ g-ir-doc-tool --language=Python -o ~/mydocs Vips-8.0.gir